 Keep in mind, if you do not repay the mortgage debt, you will not be able to keep the home.
 So, while you are not financially obligated to repay the reverse mortgage, you or your parents’ estate will need to satisfy the loan debt before you can keep the home for yourself.

 If you decide you want to keep the home, even if it means paying off your parents’ reverse mortgage, you may be able to do so more affordably than you think.
 If you decide to keep the home, you’ll need to refinance 95% of the home’s value or the balance of the loan, whichever is lower.
 Why 95%?
 Reverse mortgages are considered non-recourse loans, meaning that the maximum amount owed is 95% of the current market value of the home.

-Also, non-recourse loans mean that if the home is sold and the balance of the loan is more than the home’s sale price, the Department of Housing and Urban Development (HUD) does not hold the heirs responsible for the difference.
+Non-recourse loans also mean that if the home is sold and the balance of the loan is more than the home’s sale price, the Department of Housing and Urban Development (HUD) does not hold the heirs responsible for the difference.
 Instead, the difference is forgiven and the loss is absorbed by HUD or the Federal Housing Administration (FHA).

-The great thing about reverse mortgages is that the heirs don’t have to have anything to do with the mortgage if they choose not to.
-If you don’t want to deal with any part of the reverse mortgage or your parents’ home once they’re no longer living in it, you will not be held responsible for payment of any kind related to that loan.
+The great thing about reverse mortgages is that the heirs don’t have to deal with the mortgage if they choose not to.
+If you don’t want to handle any part of the reverse mortgage of your parents’ home once they’re no longer living in it, you will not be held responsible for payment of any kind related to that loan.